-Harvard Business Review Social Media Blogger & VP Social Media, Vision Critical
+Harvard Business Review Social Media Blogger & Former VP Social Media, Vision Critical

-Alexandra Samuel is VP Social at Vancouver-based research and tech company Vision Critical, where she leads projects such as From Social to Sale, a recent groundbreaking study of the online buying habits of 80,000 social media users.
-She commands the company’s efforts at integrating social media into the development of customer intelligence and works with top brands to provide and interpret data that increase business success.
+Alexandra Samuel is an independent technology researcher, strategist, and writer, and the former VP Social at Vancouver-based research and tech company Vision Critical, where she lead projects such as From Social to Sale, a recent groundbreaking study of the online buying habits of 80,000 social media users.
+She commanded the company’s efforts at integrating social media into the development of customer intelligence and worked with top brands to provide and interpret data that increase business success.
 She is the author of Work Smarter with Social Media, a series of practical books from Harvard Business Review Press that offer guidance on how to make effective use of social tools like Twitter, LinkedIn, and Evernote.
 Formerly the director of the Social + Interactive Media Centre at Emily Carr University, Samuel also co-founded Social Signal, one of the world's first social media agencies.
 A regular blogger for the Harvard Business Review, she has also been a regular contributor to publications like the Wall Street Journal, TheAtlantic.com and Oprah.com.

 What Big Data Can't Tell You